-Useful Data Tools
+Useful Data Tools & Techniques

 During our adventures designing, building and testing Hydrolix's platform we've had to navigate the many dimensions of data that are out there.
-This has led us to seek out tools that allow us to manipulate data and work with systems.
+This has led us to seek out tools and techniques that allow us to manipulate data and work with systems.

 Below are a collection of tools we've found that have simply been helpful in that journey.
 They are not developed by us, nor do we have any kind of relationships with the companies or people who have developed them, we simply hope you will find them as useful as we have.
 We will keep adding to this list.